Haivision/srt/docs/build-win.md

 set SRT_ROOT=%cd%
 ```

-where `--branch <tag_name>` can be used to specify the certain release version of SRT,
+where `--branch <tag_name>` can be used to define a specific release version of SRT,
 e.g. `--branch v1.4.1`.

 **Note!** The current working directory will further be referenced as `SRT_ROOT`.